Indian River-Vero Beach to Fort Pierce Aquatic Preserve

 There is an extensive network of boat ramps and kayak launches.

-- Round Island Boat Ramp, Stan Blum Boat Ramp
+- Round Island Boat Ramp

 - Ft.
 Pierce Inlet State Park Kayak Launch